 Based on our root-specific flavone profile results (Fig. 2C), the 4´-deoxyflavone pathway appears to be very well-conserved across all species we selected.
-We detected at least six 4´-deoxyflavones in the roots of all species we analyzed.
+We detected at least six unique 4´-deoxyflavones in the roots of all species we analyzed.
 Interestingly, although chrysin is proposed to serve as a precursor for all 4´-deoxyflavones we quantified, we detected chrysin in the roots of none of the seven species, and detected its glycosylated form, chrysin 7-G, in only three.
-This rarity in detection is possibly a result of chrysin rapidly being converted into downstream products before it accumulates to a level detectable by our HPLC method.
-S. baicalensis and S. wrightii stand out due to their high accumulation of 4´-deoxyflavones, and specifically, baicalin.
-The root-specific accumulation of baicalin by S. baicalensis is well documented, so this result aligns well with published data (I. Cole et al., 2008; T. Zhao et al., 2019).
-However, as no chemical data for S. wrightii had been published at the time of this study, this result was intriguing(Nurul Islam et al., 2011).
-Finally, the absence of 4´-hydroxyflavones in the roots of all but one species (S. leonardii) indicates that the specificity of the 4´-hydroxyflavone biosynthetic pathway to aerial tissues as described in S. baicalensis may also be well-conserved in other Scutellaria species (Q. Zhao et al., 2016).
+S. baicalensis and S. wrightii stand out due to their high accumulation of 4´-deoxyflavones, and specifically, baicalin (Fig. 2C).
+Finally, the absence of 4´-hydroxyflavones in the roots of all but one species (S. leonardii) indicates their specificity to the aerial organs of the plant in most species we selected.

-Although root-specific flavone profiles were relatively consistent across the selected species, aerial tissue-specific profiles were more varied.
+Although root-specific flavone profiles were relatively consistent across the selected species, aerial tissue-specific profiles were more varied (Fig. 2A, B).
 4´-hydroxyflavones were present in the aerial tissues of all species analyzed, but the pathway seemed to be conserved to more varying degrees than that of 4´-deoxyflavones in the roots.
 We were unable to detect hispidulin, or its glucoside, hispiduloside, in the leaves or stems of two species: S. altissima and S. tournefortii.
 Hispiduloside was particularly rare, and out of all tissue samples taken, we only detected it in the stems of S. racemosa.
 Although these more advanced steps in the pathway may not be well-conserved, our detection of scutellarin in the aerial tissues of all seven species indicates at least partial retention of 4´-hydroxyflavone biosynthesis in these species.
 As a precursor to all 4´-hydroxyflavones analyzed, apigenin was surprisingly scarce, and we detected it in the aerial tissues of only two species: S. baicalensis and S. leonardii.
-This pattern is analogous to that which we observed with chrysin in our root tissue samples, and suggests rapid conversion of apigenin into downstream products.
+This pattern is analogous to that which we observed with chrysin in our root tissue samples.

-Our detection of at least one 4´-deoxyflavone (chrysin in the leaves of all species analyzed and baicalein in stems and leaves of most species suggests that 4´-deoxyflavones aren’t root-specific to the same degree that 4´-hydroxyflavones are aerial tissue-specific.

 In contrast to the root-heavy accumulation of 4´-deoxyflavones we observed in S. baicalensis, several species included in our study accumulated greater concentrations of 4´-deoxyflavones in their aerial parts as compared to their roots.
 Interestingly, S. leonardii accumulated high concentrations of chrysin in its leaves, but little of any other 4´-deoxyflavone.
-Both S. racemosa and S. wrightii accumulated high concentrations of both oroxylin A and oroxyloside even in their stems.
-This finding is especially remarkable when considering the relative rarity of these 4´-deoxyflavones in two well-studied species S. baicalensis and S. barbata(Fig. 3).
+Both S. racemosa and S. wrightii accumulated high concentrations of both oroxylin A and oroxyloside in their stems, and S. racemosa also in its leaves.
+This finding is especially remarkable when considering the relative rarity of these 4´-deoxyflavones in S. baicalensis and S. barbata, two more well-studied species.
+(Fig. 3).
+Overall, our detection of chrysin in the leaves of all species analyzed and baicalein in stems and leaves of most species suggests that 4´-deoxyflavones aren’t root-specific to the same degree that 4´-hydroxyflavones are aerial tissue-specific.

 Identification of isoscutellarein 8-G, a novel 4´-hydroxyflavone in Scutellaria –